-Walt Disney World in Orlando, Florida, is home to some of the most innovative attractions anywhere in the world.
+Walt Disney World is home to some of the most innovative attractions anywhere in the world.
 While most people spend all day in lines waiting for the rides, its sometimes a more valuable experience to spend a good chunk of your day visiting all of the impressive shows that Disney offers.
 The shows are a great not only for their entertainment value, but for the fact that they often have little to no wait time!
 If you want to make the most of your day, plan to visit all the shows in the afternoon when the temperatures are sweltering, and the crowds are packed in.
 That way, you’ll be avoiding long waits others will have to endure.

 #1.
 Country Bear Jamboree, Magic Kingdom